obreitwi/asfa/README.md

 The link prefix of variable length is then generated from the checksum of the uploaded file.
 Hence, it is non-guessable (only people with the correct link can access it) and does not change if the same file gets uploaded twice.

-Comes with a few convenience features/requirements:
+Comes with a few convenience features:

 * Has support to expire links after a set amount of time.
 * Does not require any binary to be deployed on the webserver.